How to Sew Bias Tape

 Some people find bias tape makers useful.
 Pull bias tape through the maker and follow close behind with a steamy iron.

 Here’s a side by side comparison of flat bias tape and pre-folded bias tape.
-I personally don’t enjoy fighting the ironed fold and find flat bias tape:

 If you enjoyed this post, you may also enjoy…